alphagov/transformation-dashboard/_posts/2000-01-12-apply-carers-allowance.markdown

 videos-additional: |
   You can also watch a [demo](https://www.youtube.com/watch?v=kLAs4fkTZtk), checking whether you're eligible to make a claim, filmed July 2013.

 screengrabs:
   - filename    : "12-exemplar-claim-carers-allowance.png"
     caption     : "Beta of the eligibility form"
   - filename    : "12-existing-claim-carers-allowance.png"
     caption     : "Former service (now switched off)"

+digital-inclusion: |
+  GDS has mapped the exemplars against the [digital inclusion scale](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy#measuring-digital-exclusion) to help show where these services may be difficult for some people to use.
+[See the rating for Claim Carer’s Allowance](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/exemplar-services-and-identity-assurance-how-complex-they-are#claim-carers-allowance).

 ---